Hormone Balancing Consultation

 - Vaginal dryness

 - Painful intercourse

 - Loss of libido

 - Mood swings

 Many women experience perimeopausal symptoms as early as their mid-thirties!
 Hormone balance can be disrupted by many factors such as poor diet, chronic stress, environmental toxins, and autoimmune conditions, among others.
 Alternatively, hormone balance can be supported by dietary composition, herbs, vitamins, stress management and exercises as well as hormone supplementation when needed.

-Dr. Sholes-Douglas will assess your individual history, evaluate hormone levels as indicated, and devise a plan to support your body’s ability to self-regulate.
+During your hormone balancing consultation, Dr. Sholes-Douglas will assess your individual history, evaluate hormone levels as indicated, and devise a plan to support your body’s ability to self-regulate.
 She will use an integrative approach to powerful nutrition, the support of herbs and plant-based supplements, and mind-body exercises and relaxation techniques as the foundation to support and restore balance.
 Hormone supplementation can be added when necessary.
 Our goal is to get you feeling great and back in balance!

 The thyroid regulates your metabolism.
 The two main thyroid hormones are T3 and T4.
 Thyroid disorders are common, and they include goiters, hyperthyroidism, and hypothyroidism.

 The thyroid’s main role in the endocrine system is to regulate your metabolism, which is your body’s ability to break down food and convert it to energy.
 Food essentially fuels our bodies, and our bodies each “burn” that fuel at different rates.
 This is why you often hear about some people having “fast” metabolism and others having “slow” metabolism.